-Pictured below are the commanders of the Battle of Waterloo: The Duke of Wellington, Napoleon Bonaparte, and Field Marshal Blücher.
+Pictured above are the commanders of the Battle of Waterloo: The Duke of Wellington, Napoleon Bonaparte, and Field Marshal Blücher.
 The Duke of Wellington’s Anglo-allied army included soldiers from the United Kingdom of Great Britain and Ireland, the United Kingdom of the Netherlands, and the German states of Hanover, Brunswick and Nassau.
 Marshal Blücher’s army consisted of soldiers from the Kingdom of Prussia.

 In 1804 Napoleon Bonaparte, a military and political genius, became the Emperor of France.
 In October 1813, Napoleon’s Grande Armée was defeated by a coalition of armies at the Battle of Leipzig.
 After his defeat he was forced to abdicate the throne.
 On May 30, 1814, Napoleon was exiled to the island of Elba.
 Ten months later he escaped from Elba and returned to the throne, with the support of the French people.
 European countries began to mobilize with the goal of ending his rule.
 The British led Anglo-allied army and the Prussian army were both stationed in Belgium.
 Napoleon decided to attack the allied armies separately before they joined forces to invade France.
 On June 16, 1815, Napoleon’s forces attacked Marshal Blücher’s Prussian army at Ligny.
 In retaliation, the Duke of Wellington pointed to a map of Belgium and stated that he would stop Napoleon near Waterloo.
 The Battle of Waterloo began on Sunday, June 18, 1815.
 The Anglo-allied army fortified a farmhouse named Hougoumont.
 The farmhouse was one of the first points of attack.
 The French soldiers tried to enter the courtyard by storming through the gate.
 Wellington’s soldiers stopped them by forcing the gate shut as they entered it.
 On the battlefield, Wellington had wisely placed some of his troops behind a ridge which provided partial cover; however, as the battle progressed his soldiers suffered heavy casualties.
 Despite the dire circumstances, the situation was about to change.
 Marshal Blücher’s army emerged from the woods and broke through Napoleon’s right flank.
 Napoleon’s soldiers were forced to retreat, which resulted in a victory for the allied armies.